Height requirements

 If your child is close to a height limit, Cast Members will measure them at the ride entrance.
 They must stand straight, feet flat on the ground.
 A Cast Member will check if their head touches the height marker.

 Most rides have a second checkpoint inside the queue near the load area.
 Even if they pass at first, Cast Members may measure them again before boarding.
-If there is any doubt, a second Cast Member may verify.
+If there is any doubt, a second Cast Member verifies the measurement.

 If your child does not meet the required height, for their safety, they will not be able to ride.
 Disney Parks have strict rules to protect their guests.
 Cast Members cannot make exceptions.
 If needed, a Cast Member will guide you to the nearest exit.